 ‘Yes, we are interested in continuing the publication of our text, and we like the idea of asking Hito to write a preface.
 To your other questions we don’t want to give an answer at present.
 There’s a lot of opposition to our walk from the gallery, and we don’t want to give them any reason to cancel the walk tomorrow.
 Could we ask you, therefore, not to communicate anything about your e-mail to us to the gallery until it’s over?
 Once the walk is done, we’d be happy to meet up and discuss your idea, and answer your questions as best we can.’

 In a telephone phone that morning, as ASH is printing the booklets for their Power Walk, the Community Projects Curator puts pressure on ASH not to ‘name names’ the following day.
-ASH reiterates its stance not to be censored, citing in this context the arrest the previous day of Julian Assange, the founder of Wikipedia, in the Ecuadorian Embassy and the necessity of defending our ability to publicise the names and activities of powerful and dangerous individuals.
+ASH reiterates its stance not to be censored, citing in this context the arrest the previous day of Julian Assange, the founder of Wikileaks, in the Ecuadorian Embassy and the necessity of defending our ability to publicise the names and activities of powerful and dangerous individuals.

 13 April.
 On the day ASH leads their Power Walk, in addition to the two Directors of ASH and the human rights lawyer we asked to accompany us, in attendance are no less than six employees of the Serpentine Gallery, including the Community Projects Curator, the Community Projects Producer, the Assistant Digital Curator, the Head of Communications, the Exhibitions and Architecture Curator, plus someone who had been contracted by the gallery to collect participants’ feedback on the walk.
-We had previously been told by the Community Projects Curator that the Chief Executive Officer of the Serpentine Gallery was so concerned about the content of our walk that she was going to attend, but as far as we could establish (as we were never introduced to her) she did not.
+We had previously been told by the Community Projects Curator that the Chief Executive Officer of the Serpentine Gallery, Yana Peel, was so concerned about the content of our walk that she was going to attend, but as far as we could establish (as we were never introduced to her) she did not.
 However, the opposition to our walk increases throughout the day.

 First, of the 30 tickets allocated to the walk, only 20 people attend, even though there is a waiting list of 30.
 Second, the microphones and headphones we and the walkers were given don’t work.
-Third, two Serpentine employees waffle on for 25 minutes about the exhibition at the start, eating into the 2 hours we had been allocated for the walk.
+Third, two Serpentine employees filibuster for 25 minutes about the exhibition at the start, eating into the 2 hours we had been allocated for the walk.
 During the walk itself, the Community Projects Curator, who otherwise doesn’t listen to any of the readings from the booklet, continues to attempt to dissuade ASH from entering Kensington Palace Gardens, quoting a lack of time, etc. Then, as we approach the gate to Kensington Palace Gardens, the Community Projects Curator announces that the entire staff of the Serpentine will not enter the street, and are dissociating the Serpentine Galleries and themselves individually from the ASH Power Walk.
 The contractee who was meant to collect feedback from the walkers continues with us, but she is called back half-way down the street.
 The rest of the participants on the walk are understandably confused by all this, until we stand outside the properties of the eight billionaires resident on the street, and read out the list of their financial interests in the UK, which for two of them, Leonard Blavatnik and Lakshmi Mittal, includes sitting on the council of the Serpentine Galleries.
 Then the penny drops.

 Finally, having returned to the Serpentine Gallery, as ASH and several other participants, including our human rights lawyer, are discussing the walk in the Serpentine Sackler cafe, the Community Projects team, who refuse our invitation to join us, ask to speak to us in private at the next table.
 Here they demand that we remove their names and the name of the Serpentine from all future publications of the ASH text.
 Since we had only mentioned their names to thank them we are happy to do so.
 However, since ASH’s name hadn’t yet been removed from the Serpentine Gallery website, we saw no reason to remove its name from ours.
 When we once again explain to the indignant staff that ASH doesn’t accept being censored by people who invite us to work with them, the Community Projects Curator responds: ‘How dare you accuse us of trying to censor you!’
 At this point one of the two leaders of the ASH Power Walk gets up and re-joins the rest of the participants at the next table, who have witnessed the conversation.
 After he leaves the Curator of the Community Projects team accuses him of being ‘aggressive and violent’.